FRCDashboard/FRCDashboard/README.md

 There are several prebuilt addons for FRC Dashboard:
 * [MultiCamera](https://github.com/FRCDashboard/addon-MultiCamera) - Toggle between multiple camera views, great if your robot has multiple cameras.
-* [Tuning](https://github.com/FRCDashboard/addon-Tuning) - Easily modify NetworkTables variables directly. _Included by default_
+* [Tuning](https://github.com/FRCDashboard/addon-Tuning) - Easily modify NetworkTables variables directly. _Included by default._
 * [Gyro](https://github.com/FRCDashboard/addon-Gyro) - gyroscope widget to help orient your robot. _Included by default._
 * [Encoder Slider](https://github.com/FRCDashboard/addon-EncoderSlider) - Slider to change encoder value.
 Can be easily repurposed to modify any NetworkTables value. _Included by default._
 * More coming soon!

+_A full list of addons can be found on the [FRC Dashboard website](https://frcdashboard.github.io)._

 ## Authors